commonsen/Ai-chatbot-Data-Storage/README.md

 - **Personalized Interactions**: As you chat more, the bot learns and adapts to your style.
 - **Local Storage**: Save and retrieve previous conversations for a more continuous experience.
 - **Clear Commands**: Use special commands like `#clear@` to reset and start anew.
+- **Modify Bot Responses**: Introducing the `#change@` command!
+Want to tweak a bot response?
+Just type `#change@` during the chat.
+The bot will ask for a new response, and it'll update its database accordingly!

 ## How to Use
 1. Clone this repository to your local machine.